magicchain/magicchain-blockchain/doc/API.md

 - `userid` - numeric user id;
 - `coin` - name of coin;
-- `amount` - value of deposit in atomic units, 1 for non-fungible tokens;
+- `amount` - value of deposit in atomic units, null for non-fungible tokens;
 - `tokenId` - id of token, null for fungible tokens.

 ### Expected result